 The frontend provides interfaces that clients can interact with, either directly or through a load-balancing layer.

-For example, in a session-based first person shooter, the frontend typically includes a matchmaking service.
+For example, in a session-based first person shooter, the frontend typically includes a matchmaking service like Open Match.
 This service distributes connection information for dedicated game server instances to clients:

 - The client can then connect directly to the dedicated game server instance using User Datagram Protocol (UDP).